-Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase install the appropriate FLEXIm license.

 Figure 1-15 shows a mirror that is composed of two slices.